ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Atlassian Karat Interview Questions — Complete Guide with Diagrams and Solutions - <a href="https://javascript.plainenglish.io/atlassian-karat-interview-questions-complete-guide-with-diagrams-and-solutions-3cb6b3bcc56a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Taking User Input in JavaScript with the Readline Module - <a href="https://medium.com/@amanjeet1089singh/taking-user-input-in-javascript-with-the-readline-module-28431e3b666a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santosh Yadav`**
+✍️ **posted by `Aman jeet singh`**

-<blockquote>If you’re preparing for an Atlassian Karat interview, expect questions around JavaScript fundamentals, DOM manipulation, CSS, and…
+<blockquote>When I created my first Node.js project using npm init, I noticed that it was asking me questions in the terminal and updating the…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Are You Using Middleware the Right Way in Node.js? - <a href="https://blog.stackademic.com/are-you-using-middleware-the-right-way-in-node-js-fe246302a2d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Website Builds Trust and Credibility for Small Businesses - <a href="https://medium.com/@farnandmondego50798/how-a-website-builds-trust-and-credibility-for-small-businesses-751a084f06de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Farnandmondego`**

-<blockquote>Unlock the real power of Express middleware to build scalable and maintainable Node.js apps.
+<blockquote>A website is essential for scaling your business globally because it provides a 24/7 online presence, allowing you to reach international…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Understanding Node.js: The Powerhouse Behind Modern Web Development - <a href="https://medium.com/@sridharsubbaiya1234/understanding-node-js-the-powerhouse-behind-modern-web-development-98182dfaf342?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+To Improve Sales Needs a Website to Scale Globally - <a href="https://medium.com/@farnandmondego50798/to-improve-sales-needs-a-website-to-scale-globally-724ba7ba5055?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sridhar`**
+✍️ **posted by `Farnandmondego`**

-<blockquote>If you’ve ever wondered how applications like Netflix, LinkedIn, or PayPal handle millions of requests per second without breaking a sweat…
+<blockquote>A website is essential for scaling your business globally because it provides a 24/7 online presence, allowing you to reach international…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js 24 is Out and You Can’t Avoid it Anymore.
-Here’s Why?. - <a href="https://medium.com/illumination/node-js-24-is-out-and-you-cant-avoid-it-anymore-here-s-why-09e93e62c7e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building REST APIs with Express.js: A Beginner’s Guide - <a href="https://guptaruchir.medium.com/building-rest-apis-with-express-js-a-beginners-guide-0e548f549101?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dayakumar`**
+✍️ **posted by `Ruchir Gupta`**

-<blockquote>Node.js 24 is here, and the end-of-life for older versions is forcing your hand.
-Learn why you must upgrade now, the killer new features…
+<blockquote>If you’ve ever wondered how websites or apps like Instagram or Twitter fetch data — it’s all thanks to APIs (Application Programming…
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Node.js 24 is Out and You Can’t Avoid It Anymore.
-Here’s Why? - <a href="https://medium.com/futureproof-earnings/node-js-24-is-out-and-you-cant-avoid-it-anymore-here-s-why-d6d27dcaa76d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dayakumar`**

-<blockquote>Node.js 24 is here, and the end-of-life for older versions is forcing your hand.
-Learn why you must upgrade now, the killer new features…
-Continue reading on Futureproof TCF »</blockquote>

-<h3>6.
-Node.js 24 is Out and You Can’t Avoid it Anymore.
-Here’s Why. - <a href="https://medium.com/@dayakumar06588/node-js-24-is-out-and-you-cant-avoid-it-anymore-here-s-why-621b19b17a4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating Your Own URL Shortener with Node.js (2025 Edition ) - <a href="https://habtesoft.medium.com/creating-your-own-url-shortener-with-node-js-2025-edition-b82927307ac2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dayakumar`**
+✍️ **posted by `habtesoft`**

-<blockquote>Node.js 24 is here, and the end-of-life for older versions is forcing your hand.
-Learn why you must upgrade now, the killer new features…
+<blockquote>URL shorteners are everywhere — from Twitter links to QR codes.
+They make long, ugly URLs simple, easy to share, and sometimes trackable.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-9 Modern JavaScript Tricks That Will Save You Hours in 2025 - <a href="https://javascript.plainenglish.io/9-modern-javascript-tricks-that-will-save-you-hours-in-2025-fbfb11e78d4e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Say Goodbye to the Illusion of an All-Powerful Proxy ⚡ - <a href="https://javascript.plainenglish.io/say-goodbye-to-the-illusion-of-an-all-powerful-proxy-5ecce79092a1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Xiuer Old`**

-<blockquote>From async hacks to cleaner syntax, these are the power moves I use daily in production
+<blockquote>What JavaScript’s Proxy can really intercept — and what it never will
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2. +Kupite +lažnu +putovnicu UAE……
-Telegram….(+237672351658) - <a href="https://medium.com/@freightlogistics943/kupite-la%C5%BEnu-putovnicu-uae-telegram-237672351658-c8861051e8ed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+The SQL Window Function Series — Part 5/8: Introduction to LEAD() and LAG() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-5-8-introduction-to-lead-and-lag-fddeeb3cfe09?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freight logistics`**
+✍️ **posted by `The Analytics Edge `**

-<blockquote>Kupite lažnu putovnicu u Ujedinjenim Arapskim Emiratima.
-E-Mail-Adresse……experttdocx@gmail.com
-((WhatsApp….+1(310)818–3573))…
+<blockquote>Welcome to Part 5 of our SQL Window Function Series!
+So far, we’ve covered various foundational window functions including aggregations…
 Continue reading on Medium »</blockquote>

 <h3>3.
+The SQL Window Function Series — Part 4/8: Introduction to ROW_NUMBER() - <a href="https://theanalyticsedge.medium.com/the-sql-window-function-series-part-4-8-introduction-to-row-number-99013eeb0b74?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Analytics Edge `**

+<blockquote>Welcome to Part 4 of the SQL Window Function Series.
+In the previous parts, we explored aggregation-based window functions (AVG(), SUM()…
+Continue reading on Medium »</blockquote>

-Top Books That Boost Your Python and Django Skills - <a href="https://python.plainenglish.io/top-books-that-boost-your-python-and-django-skills-b5e7889d0c54?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Stop Struggling With JavaScript: Here’s What You’re Missing - <a href="https://medium.com/@vioscott/stop-struggling-with-javascript-heres-what-you-re-missing-86c3e31c6307?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Moh Haziane`**
+✍️ **posted by `Victor Onyedikachi`**

-<blockquote>Practical resources I’ve relied on over the past few years to write cleaner code, build real projects, and level up as a developer
+<blockquote>You've been learning javascript wrong, that's why you're stuck....
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>